 Non-industrial sheep wool production is considered a more sustainable solution.
 Favorable living conditions translate into higher quality lamb wool.
 The Finnish lamb race resembles the wool sheep and therefore its wool has its own unprocessed, natural feel.
 Due to our Nordic climate, there is no need for painful mulesing practices.
 To avoid erosion the sheep in Finland are free to graze in summer and house during harsh winters.
 We do not use pesticides to control parasite infections.
 Our legislation secures animal rights and curbs the use of chemicals.
 For this reason, we have selected it as our main raw material.

 In our collection, we use exclusively renewable materials that are furthermore dyed with natural colors that do not contain toxic chemicals.
-With Finnish lambwool we combine a range of other natural materials such as GOTS-certificated cotton and -wool as well as European natural linen.
+With Finnish lambwool we combine a range of other natural materials such as GOTS-certificated organic cotton and -wool as well as European natural linen.

-Ecological and ethical questions need to be solved.
-Finland’s unemployment rate is among the highest in Europe.
-Also, handicraft skills and local production is disappearing know-how, that we can’t afford to lose.
+Ecological and ethical questions need to be cleared.
+Unemployment rates remain high in Finland.
+Also, handicraft skills and local production is disappearing know-how, that we can’t allow to lose.
 Luckily, we still have skilled craftswomen and men left.
-However these small local manufacturers need more support to keep up with the pace of development.
+However, these small local manufacturers need more support to keep up with the pace of development.
 We need more sustainable demand to create jobs locally.
 It is also important to renew the traditions and make sure that the final results are characterized by a sense for craftsmanship and good design.

 For us, social sustainability means the creation of employment and new know-how domestically.
 The Finnish lamb wool is spun, plant dyed, and knitted in Finland, also the final products are sewn here.
 We want to play a part in renewing domestic know-how in the intersection of traditional craftmanship and small industrial-scale manufacturing.
 In co-operation with our suppliers, we have developed a new combed wool yarn suitable for industrial machines out of Finnish lamb wool traditionally used in handicrafts.

 Timeless products that are combinable with each other

 Natural just like your skin